FlandereKua/Node-Based-Adventure/Node Graph/Root Snare.md

 ## Description
- A brief, flavourful quote or summary of the node.
+ A simple druidic spell that causes roots to erupt from the ground and temporarily entangle a target.

 ## Quick Info
 | Property | Value     |